TCS-Research/OICNSIM/README.md

 		./waf --run oicn-example

-Supported by: TCS Research & Innovation
+Devloped by: TCS Research & Innovation
 -----------------------------------------------------------------
 Please do remember to cite us !